ajboots/InteractiCA/README.md

 ## Guide to Developing InteractiCA

-Are you a developer that would like to work on this project?
+Are you a developer that would like to work on or navigate the source code for our project?
 Navigate to the [Wiki](https://github.com/ajboots/InteractiCA/wiki/InteractiCA:-A-Developer's-Guide) for this project for more information on *developing InteractiCA*.